 Can’t tell the difference between laminated and a hardwood flooring?
 Fret not; we have put together a handy guide for your shopping needs

-Choosing the perfect wooden floor for your home can be confusing.
+Choosing the perfect wooden floor for your home interior can be confusing.
 And because making the wrong choice could be an expensive experience, we’ve made the whole process of selection much simpler for you.

 Here’s our handy guide explaining the various kinds of wooden flooring followed by a few do’s and don’ts to keep in mind when installing it.